 - Resolving legal disputes.

 - Defending borrowers being pursued by a debt collector or lender.

 When does it make sense to hire a student loan lawyer?

-Hiring an attorney of any kind will carry a price tag, so you want to be sure it’s the right choice for your situation.
+Hiring an attorney of any kind will carry a price tag, so you want to be sure it’s the right choice for your circumstances.

 Josh Cohen, an attorney who regularly defends borrower’s rights in Connecticut and Vermont, said: